SumedhaZaware/Database-Management-Systems-SPPU-2019-Pattern/README.md

 4. **Assignment-4**

-    Write a program to implement Mongo DB database connectivity with any front end language to implement Database navigation operations(add, delete, edit etc.)
+    Write a program to implement Mongo DB database connectivity with any front end language to implement Database navigation operations.